SamirChowdhary24/Terraform-AWS-Tasks/task 3/README.md

 | |----(same structure as dev/)
 ```
 # Module Structure
-This is how the structure of every module in the file "module" (ec2, eip, nat, etc.) Looks like:
+Here is the structure used for each module (ec2, eip, nat, etc.) within the "module" directory:
 ```bash
 | |-------- ec2 (module name)
 | |-- main.tf